 Add to that that scissors can cut things?!
 It’s enough to be panic-inducing for the non-Pinterest mama.
 Luckily, I’ve found some solutions, and I’m happy to share!
 The key to learning to use scissors is to have them available and to use them regularly.
-Hopefully with these cutting activities, you can help your preschoolers learn to use scissors effectively and safely!
+Hopefully, with these super fun and simple cutting activities, you can help your preschoolers learn to use scissors effectively and safely!

 First, the Perfect Scissors for Preschoolers

 When I was six years old, I decided that I needed shorter bangs.
 I chopped the front half of my hair to be about a half inch long..
 It was terrible.